kevin-hanselman/dud/hugo/content/docs/cli/dud.md

 ### Synopsis

-Dud is a tool to for storing, versioning, and reproducing large files alongside source code.
+Dud is a tool for storing, versioning, and reproducing large files alongside source code.

 ### Options